Flotomate/product_docs/source/package-deployment/uninstall-packages.rst

 **To Create an Uninstall Deployment Request:**

-- Go to the :ref:`Deployment Request Page <Adding a Package Deployment Request>`
+- Go to the :ref:`Deployment Request Page <adding-a-package-deployment-request>`.

 - On the page, click on **Uninstall Packages** from the Action Menu.